mimergel/sap-hana-vm/README.md

 # Deployment Framework

 The DevOps Pipeline is used as a GUI to simplify deployments.
 It fetches the pipeline from the GitHub repository.
 The GitHub repository itself can be most easily adapted to your landing zone specifics with Visual Studio Code on your local PC.
-In the grey rectangle we see the Ubuntu VM which acts as deployment agent and the require Azure ressources like VNET, DNS, Storage, etc.
+In the grey rectangle we see the Ubuntu VM which acts as deployment agent and the require Azure ressources like VNET, Recovery Service Vault, Storage, etc.

 ![Deployment Architecture](./Documentation/Images/deployment-architecture.jpg)